anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter01.md

 * Integration with OPNFV Upstream Projects and OVP flow (code, docs, cert criteria, etc.)
 * Leverage Network and Service Models, with identified VNF-specific parameters
 * Standardized conformance criteria
-* Define Anuket RA as scenarios, and have all test cases for the RA be involved in OVP (could also be addressed in OVP as Anuket test)
+* Define Anuket CNTT RA as scenarios, and have all test cases for the RA be involved in OVP (could also be addressed in OVP as Anuket CNTT test)
 * Add test cases from operators, which operators already tested in their environment

 <a name="1.6"></a>
 ## 1.6 Verification methodologies

-Perform VNF interoperability verifications against an implementation of Anuket reference architecture, leveraging existing OPNFV Intake Process.
+Perform VNF interoperability verifications against an implementation of Anuket CNTT reference architecture, leveraging existing OPNFV Intake Process.
 Upstream projects will define features/capabilities, test scenarios, and test cases to augment existing OVP test harnesses to be executed via the OVP Ecosystem.

 3rd Party test platforms may also be leveraged, if desired.